-The summer months in Australia are hot, steamy, and uncomfortable.
-Many residents choose to have air conditioning systems to make their homes comfortable, but it comes with a cost.
-It’s important to understand that you can enjoy a good level of comfort by running your ducted air conditioning while saving on energy costs and consumption.
+The summer months in Australia are hot, steamy, and unpleasant.
+Many residents choose to have air con systems to make their homes comfortable, but it comes with a cost.
+It’s important to understand that you can enjoy a good level of comfort by running your ducted air con while saving on energy costs and consumption.

-It’s important to know how to lower your costs.
+It’s important to know how to lower the costs of ducted air con.
 You can start by calculating the costs of running a ducted air con system.
 The Energy Star label should have information about the system and its energy efficiency.
 You can also check the documentation that comes with the unit to learn more about it.
 There should be data related to its power input (the amount of energy used to operate the system), measured in kilowatts.
-You can calculate your system’s running costs by taking the power input number and multiply it the kWh (kilowatt hour) data cost found on your last electricity bill.
-That will provide you with a calculation of how much it costs to run a ducted system.
+You can calculate your system’s running costs by taking the power input number and multiply it the kWh (kilowatt hour) data cost found on your last power bill.
+That will give you a calculation of how much it costs to run a ducted system.

 What if the power input is not listed on your paperwork?
 Check for the Energy Efficiency Ratio (EER) and cooling capacity numbers to calculate your costs.
 Divide the EER by the proper cooling capacity to find the power input number.
 You can then take the cooling capacity number and multiply it by your power input number to learn the cost per hour.